 Marine vessels are in general lightweight structures built as stiffened shells in hierarchical arrangement.
 The dominating material in shipbuilding is still conventional steel but it is likely that the use of composite materials will increase, for example to decrease weight and thereby increase the ships energy efficiency.
 Internationally leading research is conducted at KTH Lightweight Structures which has supported the Swedish industry to apply fibre reinforced composite and sandwich material concepts in large vessels.
 A significant example is the 70 metre all carbon fibre Visby class corvette.
 Students studying naval architecture at KTH have the opportunity to combine fundamental principles of naval architecture with knowledge about modern materials and related design principles and manufacturing methods.

 Contact person for the Lightweight Structures track is Dan Zenkert, firstname.lastname@example.org, 08-7906435.

 Track, Fluid Mechanics (MRSB)

-This track will deepen your understanding of and develop your working skills in uncompressible fluid mechanics which is the basis for the flow around ships and other technical systems.
-In the courses, the governing set of partial differential equations, the Navier-Stokes equations, are derived, dissected, simplified and solved and the characteristics of boundary layers are investigated.
+Since ships and other naval systems operate in water a good understanding of fluid dynamics is crucial for any naval architect when studying e.g. seakeeping, resistance, propulsion and appendages.
+This profile is intended to give fundamental understanding as well as working skills in uncompressible fluid mechanics which is the basis for the flow around naval systems.
+In the courses, the governing set of partial differential equations, the Navier-Stokes equations, are derived, dissected, simplified and solved.
+The characteristics of boundary layers are investigated.
 The profile also includes modules concerning modern computational tools (CFD) for solving for the flow patterns in more complex situations.
 The fundamental mathematical principles of CFD is covered as well as hands-on projects where modelling and solving of real problems are done.

 Contact person for the profile Fluid Mechanics track is Luca Brandt, email@example.com, 08-7906870.